rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 'default_user' to a string with the name of the user to use, or the atom 'none' to prevent unauthenticated connections.

-# Limitations, interoperability, and supported features
+# Interoperability with AMQP 0-9-1

 ## Message payloads